 I’m not going too deep into the specifics of what a parallel circuit is because that’s not really what this article is about.
 You can read more about parallel and series wiring here if you want to learn more.

-The main thing you need to know is you parallel wire 12V batteries.
-You want the voltage to same the same and you wire 6V batteries in series because you want them to output 12V.
+The main thing you need to know is that you parallel wire 12V batteries.
+You want the voltage to stay the same unlike when you wire 6V batteries in series because you want to double the voltage.

 The Wrong Way To Parallel Connect 12 Volt Batteries